Seedlot registration and certification

 Effective Population Size (Ne) is calculated based on the estimated gametic contributions of female and male parent trees.
 Formulas for calculating Ne are presented in Appendix 7 of the Chief Forester’s Standards for Seed Use.
 Acceptable methods of estimating gametic contributions are contained in the methods for estimating gamete contributions.
 A seedlot collected from parent trees must have an Ne equal to or greater than 10 under the Chief Forester's Standards for Seed Use to qualify for registration.

-- Read Methods of estimating gamete contributions to orchard seed crops and vegetative lots in British Columbia.
+- Read Methods of estimating gamete contributions to orchard seed crops and vegetative lots in British Columbia (PDF, 374KB).

 Genetic Worth (GW) is a measure of a seedlot’s genetic worth with respect to a specific trait.
 The trait is generally volume growth (G), but GW values also exist for wood density (D) and pest resistance (R).